 Aah, “What a Wonderful World” sung with the soothing sound of Louis Armstrong resonates deep in my soul.
 My whole body seems to relax as I picture the many beautiful places I have seen.
-As you and your child watch this spectacular photo slide show together, you will see the words of this song presented in full color.
+As you and your child watch this spectacular photo slide show together, you will see full color images highlighting the visions of these words.
 When we watch it several times, it gives our children a mental image that is likely to come to mind whenever they hear this song.

 When my children were young, it was amazing how singing this song, even without the music can transform the moment from tension filled “independent concerns” to a calm feeling of cohesion… not immediately, but as I sang, their sounds quieted, until they were both just listening (and often sulking).
 As I finished the song, I always tell my children that they are a part of what makes this world so wonderful to me, and it helps them to feel like they are a part of the love that abounds in this song.
-Then I’d play a favorite upbeat song from the playlist, and sometimes the edge just melted away.
-Not always.
+Then I’d have them each choose a favorite upbeat song from the playlist, and sometimes the edge just melted away.
+Of course, Not always.
+Sometimes they would at least agree on one thing… “Mom, just stop singing”.
+Grumpy grumparoos sometimes like being grumpy.

 - This Land is Your Land – Woodie Guthrie – Lyrics